arcegacardenas/eks-workshop-v2/website/docs/troubleshooting/workernodes/one/index.md

 ### Step 5

 The volume is encrypted with a KMS Key ID specified.
 To see more details about the KMS let's run a describe command against it.
-The volume is encrypted with a KMS Key ID specified.
-To see more details about the KMS let's run a describe command against it.

 :::info
 **Note:** _For your convenience we have added the KMS Key ID as env variable with the variable `$NEW_KMS_KEY_ID`._